HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

                     }
 ```

-and I had removed the `if` because PS will handle reading from an array where nothing is there,
+and I had removed the `if` because PS will handle reading outside the bounds of an array,
-and casting $nulls to int 0.
+and casts $nulls to int 0.
 At this point it was already a fast `foreach(){}` loop like so:

 ```
                 foreach ($m in $currentNode.metaData)